 Contractor classification is a set of regulations designed to protect the contractor’s interests, and each country operates differently when determining contractor classification.

 A Form W-8BEN(-E) not only documents the contractor’s status as a foreign worker or entity but also outlines the proper tax reporting and withholdings for you.
-Many companies also partner with contractor classification solutions to help navigate workforce classification across international borders, avoid improper tax reporting, and mitigate the risk of costly legal fines.
+Many companies also use contractor classification solutions to help navigate workforce classification across international borders, avoid improper tax reporting, and mitigate the risk of costly legal fines due to misclassification.

 There are several approaches to paying an overseas contractor.
 The ideal fit for your situation depends on many factors, from timeliness and availability to local regulations in the international contractor’s country.

 International bank transfer (SWIFT)

 An international bank transfer, also known as SWIFT, is one of the most common methods to pay international contractors.
 This is a wire payment that goes from your bank to the contractor’s bank through the Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.
 A wire transfer is an easy and secure method to ensure your payment goes directly into the contractor’s account in their country.

 However, international bank transfers are not the best option if you need to pay the contractor in a timely fashion, as it can take up to five business days to receive the transfer.
 You may also face substantial banking fees and exchange rates in the process.

 International money orders are pre-paid checks available at various locations, including the post office and grocery stores.
 They are paid for upfront and can be mailed and cashed anywhere in the world.
 You don’t need a bank to purchase the money order, and the recipient doesn't need a bank to cash it.